miklevin/MikeLev.in/_includes/cat_imposter-syndrome.md

 <ol>
+<li><a href="/blog/the-time-i-learned-i-was-a-yankee-doodle-dandy/">The Time I Learned I Was a Yankee Doodle Dandy</a> (Fri May 05, 2023)
+<br/>Am I'm Michael Scott?
+I sometimes think so.
+But them I remind myself I spent a lot of time making sure I wasn't, and I've got the vim skills to prove it.
+I've learned that subtlety and nuance make all the difference, and even if you come off like the bumbling fool, that's okay.
+Creative folks have to run alone sometimes, so that they can offer their greatest value when they return to the pack.</li>
 <li><a href="/blog/rid-yourself-of-imposter-syndrome-and-start-living-your-best-life/">Rid Yourself of Imposter Syndrome and Start Living Your Best Life</a> (Mon Apr 10, 2023)
 <br/>I never really became an entrepreneur, but I do use their tools such as Linux, Python, vim & git to build my projects and occasionally consider Kickstarting campaign.
 I no longer suffer from imposter syndrome, as I have learned that I am good enough and can be proud of my work.
 I now show others that it is possible to follow their dreams and make a difference, without being an assholepreneur.
 LPvg gives me the tools I need to build and stay ahead of the curve.
 Join me.</li>
 <li><a href="/blog/how-to-cope-thrive-through-ai-induced-existential-crisis/">How To Cope & Thrive Through AI-Induced Existential Crisis</a> (Sun Mar 19, 2023)